mannsn/intro-to-programming-2026/assignments/Assignment 01 - JavaScript Basics and Functions.md

 // ---------- QUESTION 8 ----------
 // Declare a variable called "age" and assign it that value of your age in years.
 Create a conditional statement that will console.log the phrase "Age is just a number!" if your age is less than or equal to 30 and "Young at heart!" if your age is greater than 30.

 //STRETCH GOAL: Combine your skills!
-Use template literals to console.log your name in the phrase as in "Sally, age is just a number!" or "Jose, you're young at heart!"
+Use template literals to console.log your name in this phrase: "Sally, age is just a number!" or "Jose, you're young at heart!" replacing these examples (Sally and Jose) with your first name instead.

 // PUT YOUR CODE HERE

 // Don't forget your console.logs!

 // ---------- QUESTION 9 ----------
 // Create a variable "randomNum" to be a random number generator that randomly returns either the number 1, 2, or 3 (you can use this resource to help you solve how to do this part: https://www.w3schools.com/js/js_random.asp).
-Now let's make a "Magic 8 Ball" using if elseif else that returns a different phrase for each of the three possible numbers.
+Now let's make a "Magic 8 Ball" using if, else if, and else that returns a different phrase for each of the three possible numbers.
 // If your random number is 1, console.log the phrase "It is certain.".
 // If it is 2, console.log "Perhaps.".
 // If it is 3, console.log "Absolutely not.".